GeyserMC/GeyserOptionalPack/README.md

   - 2x2 crafting grid while in creative mode
   - Tick-delay and rename fields in the command block menu
   - Structure block options that do not exist on Java
+- Removes the (sub)title background for attack cooldowns

 ### Manually building